return to Ellen's home page

 City of Oak Ridge Environmental Quality Advisory Board - First appointed in August 1991.
 Served as vice-chairman from 1991 to 1993 and 1995 to 1998; chairman 1993 to 1995 and 1998 to 2007.
 Term lapsed in September 2007, after I became a member of Council.

-Oak Ridge Reservation Local Oversight Committee (LOC).
-Member, board of directors, 1993-1995 and 1998 to present.
-Chairman since July 2007.
+Oak Ridge Reservation Local Oversight Committee (LOC), now dissolved.
+Member, board of directors, 1993-1995 and 1998 to 2011.
+Chairman from July 2007 to late 2011.

 Advocates for the Oak Ridge Reservation (AFORR).
 Charter member (1999).
 Vice-president, 1999 to present.